WELCOME TO OUR WEBSITE!

 ONE ROOM SCHOOLS EXHIBIT SCHEDULED

 The ultimate goal of the Ingham County Historical Commission's research and its traveling display is to place a more permanent display featuring one-room schools at the Ingham County Courthouse.
-Any photos brought with visitors may be scanned at the event which constitutes permission to use the photos.
+Members of the Commission also hope to write a book on the 138 schoolhouses identified to date.

 NEWS FROM THE ICGS LIBRARY:

 Until a permanent home can be found for our 20 year collection of Ingham County focused genealogical resources, the collection will be housed in a temporary trailer located at 2222 Catholic Church Road, Stockbridge (Bunkerhill Township).
 Research will be by appointment only.
 Contact the ICGS librarian